-Blair Clarke founded Voltz Clarke in 2002 and saw immediate success with the pop up formula as executed with her first exhibition, Kaleidoscope at Ingrao, an elegant townhouse in uptown Manhattan.
-Clarke placed contemporary works by then unknown British painter Natasha Law and four additional emerging artists which began her signature curatorial gesture of presenting emerging talent to sophisticated audiences, in unexpected venues.
+Blair Clarke founded Voltz Clarke in 2002 and saw immediate success with the pop up formula as executed with her first exhibition, Kaleidoscope at Ingrao, an historical townhouse in uptown Manhattan.
+Clarke placed contemporary works by then unknown British painter Natasha Law and four additional emerging artists which began her signature curatorial gesture of presenting emerging talent to eclectic audiences, in unexpected venues.

-It was a natural progression for a flagship gallery to be opened after over a dozen years of private art advisory.
+It was a natural progression to open a flagship gallery to be opened after over a dozen years of private art advisory.
 Voltz Clarke Gallery held its first exhibition in the fall of 2015 and has continued with rigorous programming ever since.

-In Clarke’s own words, the 47 year-old Columbus, Georgia native has “worn many hats” in the art world, holding positions as Director of Galerie Timothy Tew in Atlanta, Georgia and Exhibition Manager at Sanford Smith & Associates in Manhattan.
+In Clarke’s own words, the Columbus, Georgia native has “worn many hats” in the art world, holding positions as Director of Galerie Timothy Tew in Atlanta, Georgia and Exhibition Manager at Sanford Smith & Associates in Manhattan.
 “Perhaps it is her unique combination of southern charm and NYC savvy that has led to Blair’s success,” comments collector Beth DeWoody.
 “She excels at connecting artistic ideas and people that wouldn’t have otherwise come together.
 It’s terrific she now has a permanent space in Manhattan to call home.”

 Blair Clarke is a member of Art Table, Young Collectors of the Guggenheim and sits on the board of the Lamar Dodd School of Art at her alma mater, The University of Georgia.
 She volunteers her free time with various non-profit arts organizations in addition to gallery hopping with her daughters Poppy and Georgina alongside her husband, Alistair Clarke.

 Alistair Clarke, former Senior Vice President and Worldwide Head of English & European Furniture for Sotheby’s, joined Voltz Clarke Gallery where he remains active in this field advising clients and maintaining an inventory of top quality pieces.